-The University Certificate in Human Resources and Labour Relations is offered by the Centre for Social Sciences 27.
-This is an integrated, multidisciplinary program of courses that examines employment relations within their social, legal, political, and economic contexts.
+The University Certificate in Human Resources and Labour Relations is offered by the Centre for Social Sciences I. This is an integrated, multidisciplinary program of courses that examines employment relations within their social, legal, political, and economic contexts.
 This certificate will be of interest to trade unionists, managers, human resource specialists and individuals interested in better employment opportunities.

-Our online program plans C^{} can assist you in selecting the courses needed to fulfill your program requirements.
+Our online program plans 🕑 can assist you in selecting the courses needed to fulfill your program requirements.

-website, Mapping Your Future 🗹 .
+Counselling Services offers an assessment website, Mapping Your Future C.

-Athabasca University has also developed program learning outcomes I that describe the career options that may be available to you upon graduating.
+Athabasca University has also developed program learning outcomes ^C that describe the career options that may be available to you upon graduating.